Last updated: February 1st, 2023

 Forget fenders on these bikes

 This site focuses on the utilitarian sorts of riding described above.
 But there’s a whole lot more to cycling, of course.
-And fenders generally get less useful as you venture farther away from practical riding.
+And fenders generally get less useful as you venture farther from transportation and further into sport.

 Here’s what I mean.